The cardiovascular segment

-Bristol-Myers Squibb’s (BMY) Cardiovascular segment consists of key drug Eliquis.
-The segment contributed nearly 17.2% of BMY’s total revenue in 2016.
+Bristol-Myers Squibb’s (BMY) cardiovascular segment’s key drug is Eliquis.
+This segment contributed nearly 11.2% of total revenues in 2015.

-Eliquis is an oral inhibitor that targets stroke prevention in non-valvular atrial fibrillation and the prevention and treatment of venous thromboembolism disorders.
+Eliquis is an oral inhibitor drug that prevents strokes in non-valvular atrial fibrillation and prevents and treats venous thromboembolism disorders.
 Eliquis is part of BMY’s alliance with Pfizer (PFE).

-Eliquis is a new blockbuster drug from Bristol-Myers Squibb’s portfolio.
-Its sales rose ~80% to $3.3 billion in 2016, compared to $1.9 billion in 2015.
-However, Eliquis was less profitable in the year, so it had a negative impact on the company’s gross margin.
-Overall, Eliquis’s sales were driven by its broad label uses as well as increased prescriptions from medical practitioners.
-BMY’s operating expenses rose due to increased investments in drugs such as Eliquis to support continued growth.
+Eliquis sales improved by over 240% to $1.9 billion in 2015, compared with $774 million in 2014.
+However, Eliquis is less profitable and had a negative impact on the gross margins.
+Overall, Eliquis sales were driven by its broad uses and increased prescriptions from medical practitioners.
+Operating expenses increased due to increased investments for Eliquis to support its continued growth.

-Bristol-Myers Squibb is positive about Eliquis’s growth prospects.
-It expects Eliquis and oncology drug Opdivo to be growth drivers over the next five years.
-Eliquis competes with drugs such as Johnson & Johnson’s (JNJ) Xarelto and Boehringer Ingelheim’s Pradaxa.
+Bristol-Myers Squibb is optimistic on the growth of Eliquis and expects Eliquis and the immuno-oncology drug Opdivo to be the growth drivers over the next five years.
+Eliquis competes with Xarelto from Johnson & Johnson (JNJ) and Pradaxa from Boehringer Ingelheim.

 Other research and developments

-BMY’s cardiovascular research is focused on ongoing and significant unmet medical needs surrounding issues such as arrhythmia, atrial fibrillation, atherosclerosis, thrombosis, and heart failure.
+The company’s cardiovascular research is focused on ongoing and significant unmet medical needs such as arrhythmia, atrial fibrillation, atherosclerosis, thrombosis, and heart failure.
 The company is also focused on the relationship between diabetes and heart disease.
 It’s trying to develop a diabetes drug with cardiovascular benefits.